-All operations of the Soul Food Cafe Mission are now conducted on Tuesdays, at Conway's Ministry Center, the former 2nd Baptist Church facility, where we've been for the past 4 years.
+All operations of the Soul Food Cafe Mission are conducted every Tuesday at Conway's Ministry Center, the former 2nd Baptist Church facility, where we've been since 2011.

 You can keep up with the amazing work Jesus is doing at the mission on Facebook, just click here.